 Peanut butter ultimately has no nutritional value for cats.
-Cats are carnivores and their diet should consist of a well-balanced variety of meat and fish alone.
+Cats are carnivores and their diet should consist of a well-balanced variety of meats and fish.
 Feeding them peanut butter, in any amount, proves to have no benefit for their health as it doesn't contain the vitamins and minerals that their body needs.
 In fact, peanut butter can have the exact opposite effect.

 Because of the fact that peanut butter is so thick and sticky, it can get caught in the cat's throat.
 Even a small amount of peanut butter can create a potential choking hazard for your feline friend.
 If you do choose to give your kitty a lick or two of peanut butter every so often, it is important that you closely monitor them while they are snacking.
 Cats should never be left alone with a spoonful of the sticky treat.
 Additionally, it is important for cat owners to make sure that their cat has plenty of fresh, clean water in case they need help washing the peanut butter down.